awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

    sudo apt-get update && sudo apt-get upgrade snapd
    ```

 1. If you need to use Greengrass groups or Lambda functions that do not run as root, update your default Greengrass user and group configurations, and add them to your system\.
-For more information about updating user and group configurations with AWS IoT Greengrass, see [Setting the Default Access Identity for Lambda Functions in a Group](lambda-group-config.md#lambda-access-identity-groupsettings)\.
+For more information about updating user and group configurations with AWS IoT Greengrass, see [Setting the default access identity for Lambda functions in a group](lambda-group-config.md#lambda-access-identity-groupsettings)\.
    + For the Ubuntu Core system:
      +  To add the `ggc_user` user, use: